top of page

 Previous EMMIR students were financed by (among others):

+There are manifold opportunities to apply for third party grants.
+Click here for an overview offered by the University of Oldenburg.
 A list of grants available to students of the University of Oldenburg (which you are as an EMMIR student) can be found here: UOL scholarships.
 As a self-paying student you are eligible to apply for Erasmus+ mobility funds to support your mobility path.
+Please note however these grants will only be accessible to you once you have started EMMIR and that none of these covers your full monthly expenses.

 Cost of Living